 Parks and Rec Programmer by day, writer by night!
 Outdoorsman, historian, author, woodworker, and lover of all things Star Wars.
 And before you ask... yes, working at Parks and Rec is just like the tv show, only crazier.

-Debut novel, "Code Name: Augustine" due out by Spring 2020.
+Debut novel, "Code Name: Augustine" coming soon.
 Check it out!